mcpe500/kolosal-cli/README.md

 ## Acknowledgments

-Kolosal Code is built upon and adapted from the Qwen Code project, which is licensed under the Apache License, Version 2.0.
+Kolosal CLI is built upon and adapted from the Qwen Code project, which is licensed under the Apache License, Version 2.0.
 We acknowledge and appreciate the excellent work of the Qwen development team.

 This project also incorporates concepts and approaches from [Google Gemini CLI](https://github.com/google-gemini/gemini-cli).
 We appreciate the foundational work that made this project possible.